WHAT IS A FIRST RESPONDER?

 The first responder calls the client as soon as possible after a Request for Assistance (RA) has been received.
 They provide calm reassurance to owners who are often distraught and help them focus on what steps they should be taking.

-WHAT’S THE DIFFERENCE BETWEEN A FIRST RESPONDER AND A CONSULTANT?
+WHAT’S THE DIFFERENCE BETWEEN A FIRST RESPONDER AND A CASE MANAGER?

 - Once the Request for Assistance has been posted to The Retrievers Den, comment on the thread indicating you will be making first contact.